 - Available technology

-To get started, we need to realize that a MR tech stack investment strategy is needed.
-Think of how IT departments work.
+We need to realize that an MR tech stack investment strategy must get started.
+Think of First, think departments work.
 They consider many of the same things and have done so for years:

 - What infrastructure is needed internally?